anderson-aristotle/html-css-layout/README.md

 ### Demo: Flex Properties

-Let's take a look at [this Codepen](https://codepen.io/cpearce31/pen/djWBpJ) to get a sense of the different layouts we can achieve with various flex properties.
+Let's take a look at some actual code to get a sense of the different layouts we can achieve with various flex properties.
 We'll discuss what each property does and how it achieves the layout that you see here.

+In the tree view in Atom, find `demo.html`, right click, and select "Open in Browser".
+Then, resize your browser so that it takes up about half the screen, and resize Atom to take up the other half.
+In Atom, open up two panels, one with `demo.html` and another with `assets/styles/flex-demo.css`.

-### Code Along: Flexbox Demonstration
+### Code Along: Basic Layout

 Working on our `training` branch, let's use the example HTML code to demonstrate Flexbox.